💡 Costs of Home EV Charger Installation: What You Need to Know

 ⚠ Will I need extra wiring or trenching?

-⚠ Does my home’s electricity supply need an upgrade?
+⚠ Does my home's electricity supply require an upgrade?

-⚠ Should I install a faster charger now to avoid extra costs later?
+⚠ Should I invest in a faster charger now to prevent higher costs later?

-👉 Smart Tip: It’s often cheaper to upgrade now than retrofit later.
+👉 Smart Tip: It can often be cheaper to upgrade your system now than to do it later.

 🏠 Quick Cost Summary